 Kirk Equine Performance was borne out of a lifelong passion for horses, a love for all things biological and biomechanical, and years of experience as a horsewoman.

 Following years of training with many top riders, judges and trainers, I pursued life in Germany in 2012 to learn from the best Dressage industry in the world.
 There, I debuted as an international Young Rider, as well as Senior Small Tour rider with my experienced schoolmaster Moosbends Ricardos, and First Wish.
-I also had the honour of riding my own mare, Feather, to her first competitions as a young horse, as well as learning how to train something a bit bigger with Horacio.
+I also had the honour of riding my own mare, Feather, to her first competitions as a young horse, as well as learning how to train something through some higher levels myself, with Horacio.

-Sadly, as so many equestrians have experienced, life with horses is not always easy, and the virtues of patience and humility are tested regularly.
+Sadly, as so many equestrians have experienced, life with horses is not always easy, and our patience and humility are tested regularly.
 Following some setbacks and heartache, I decided the time had come to pause the hunt for competitions and training, and work towards something that could improve my approach to training, as well as the welfare of horses.
 I chose to return to University and study Veterinary Physiotherapy.
-In 2016, I made this move with Royal Pokemon then Horacio and Feather followed soon after.
+In 2016, I made the move to Harper Adams University with Royal Pokemon.

-Since then, I have amassed a variety of experience; working with dogs (yes, I am qualified to treat your canine friends too!) in a Hydrotherapy and Physiotherapy clinic, working for a Team GB rider, competing my own horses at international Small Tour level, and finally, graduating with a First with honours in Veterinary Physiotherapy from Harper Adams University.
+Since then, I have amassed a variety of experience; working with dogs (yes, I am qualified to treat your canine friends too!) in a Hydrotherapy and Physiotherapy clinic, working for a Team GB rider, competing my own horses at international Small Tour level, and finally, years of hard work and burning the candle at all ends culminated graduating as a Veterinary Physiotherapist with First Class honours from Harper Adams University.

 Two worlds combining

 As a qualified Veterinary Physiotherapist BSc (Hons), I have a thorough understanding of the mechanisms involved in animal movement, injury occurrence and the treatment required.
-Using clinical reasoning, my training and continued professional development, I can assure your horse's rehabilitation will be optimally managed.
+Using my training, continued professional development and experience, I can offer a highly-tailored and high-quality approach to horse rehabilitation.

 Years of training have gone in to developing this unique service.
 From many years riding my own stubborn Welsh pony mare, a cantankerous pony stallion, to the perfect #silverprince (Royal Pokemon)...
 I have a vast repertoire.
 That means I am here to support a range of riders aspiring to a range of goals, and horses with a range of issues.